Have you seen “Not Secure” warnings popping up in the URL bar? Are you aware of the security changes for internet browsers? What’s the deal?

 Wondering what an SSL certificate costs?
 It all depends on what you’re looking for and how your hosting provider handles website security.
 You can get different types of SSL certificates in many places for many prices like Let’s Encrypt (for free) or DigiCert starting at ($157).
 It all depends on the information you’re dealing with on your site and how you manage it.
 For example, a simple design portfolio and a healthcare employee portal would clearly have very different needs.

-If your WordPress site is hosted on Flywheel, we offer free SSL certificates.
-It only takes a couple clicks, and you’ll have that beautiful green padlock and no more red error messages!
-(Not to mention a bunch of other built-in security best practices.)
-Want to learn how to install a SSL certificate on Flywheel?
+WordPress hosting companies like WP Engine and Flywheel offer free SSL certificates.
+It only takes a couple clicks, and you’ll have that beautiful green padlock and no more red error messages in Chrome, or any other browser (not to mention a bunch of other built-in security best practices)!
+Want to learn how to install an SSL certificate on Flywheel?
 Just follow this simple, 5-step guide.

 If your site isn’t on Flywheel yet, you’ll have to check with your hosting provider to see how they handle certificates.
 Typically, the process includes a little communication between your host and the certificate authority to get everyone on the same page.
 Check with your host to see if there are fees that come with adding an SSL certificate or if they have any recommendations on what’s best for you and your website.

-While it’s a little chaotic for web designers and developers now, this is a really good thing in the long run.
+While it may seem a little chaotic for web designers and developers, taking advantage of HTTPS is a really good thing in the long run.
 Half the internet is already secure, meaning we’re all moving to a better way of browsing the web and transferring data.
-And the best news is that it’s a simple and easy fix, especially for designers and developers using a host like Flywheel.
-We’re all just working toward a safer internet, one SSL certificate at a time.
+And the best news is that it’s simple and easy to fix a failed secure connection, especially for designers and developers using a host like Flywheel.
+We’re all working towards a safer internet, one SSL certificate at a time.

 This article has been updated from its original publish date on October 5, 2017.
 All imagery in the article was shot and created in-house at Flywheel.